 The Call Routing > Inbound > Office Peers submenu lets you view the office peers involved in the inbound call routing.
 You may click an office peer link to configure it.
-For details, see Configuring office peers.
+For details, see Configuring office peers on page 201.

 Configuring outbound dial plans